shirjs/shirjs/README.md

 - 👋 Hi, I’m @shirjs
-- 👀 I’m interested in Coding (particularly javascript and website related) and investing (particularly value investing)
+- 👀 I’m interested in data science and am currently studying computer science
-- 🌱 I’m currently learning node.js (7/24/2021)
+- 🌱 I’m Experimenting with the Torn city (game) API
-- 💞️ I’m looking to collaborate on: not ready for collaborations yet
+- 💞️ I’m looking to collaborate on: anything, if you have the time and energy to explain to me what you are trying to do and how you think I can contribute to your project I will listen.
 - 📫 How to reach me ... benyosefshir@gmail.com